-The White Birch Project has sooo many beautiful spaces, but we’ll start our blog series in the heart of the home—the kitchen.
-Our homeowners’ main goal when we started their custom building process was to “create a home worthy of the Oakstone Instagram”.
-We think it’s worthy of all our social media channels, especially our new blog.
-Speaking of Instagram, our DM’s were flooded with followers asking for details on this house.
-Consider this blog your all-access pass to designing the perfect Lowcountry/traditional-inspired home.
+The White Birch Project has so many beautiful spaces, but we’ll start our blog series in the heart of the home—the kitchen.
+Our homeowners’ main goal when we started their custom building process was to create a timeless home for their family to grow up in.
+Our DM’s have been flooded with followers asking for details on this house.
+So here they are!
+Consider this your all-access pass to this beautiful kitchen and dining space.

 We kept the kitchen decor minimal yet traditional.
 Glass jars filled with flour and brown sugar were beautiful yet practical additions to the countertop.
 On the far side of the room, classic painted artwork paired with wood accents felt cozy and lived-in.
 A blue runner was just the right amount of color without being too bold or distracting.
-And finally, we decided to add texture with the blonde wood barstools from our favorites at McGee & Co.
+And finally, we decided to add texture with the blonde, wood barstools from our favorites at McGee & Co.
 Shop the decor below!

 - Interior Trim: Paint matched to Ivory Cabinets

 - Kitchen Perimeter: CKF 360 in the color Ivory

 - Kitchen Island: CKF 360 in the color Sand